Reporting Other Health Insurance

 - If you are receiving black lung benefits, workers' compensation benefits, or treatment for an injury or illness for which another party could be held liable, or are covered under automobile no-fault insurance; and

 - If you have other health insurance or coverage based upon a family member's current employment.

 You may access a sample Medicare Secondary Claim Development questionnaire in the Downloads section at the bottom of this page.
 Note that the questionnaire you receive may appear slightly different depending on the reason you are entitled to Medicare.
-If assistance is needed in completing the questionnaire, the COBC should be contacted.
-For COBC contact information, please click the Contacts links in the Related Links section below.
+If assistance is needed in completing the questionnaire, the BCRC should be contacted.
+For BCRC contact information, please click the Contacts link in the Related Links section below.